adeelturk/MyGalleryApp/README.md

 # MyGalleryApp
-An application to show all the images and videos in a gallery in their corresponding folders
+An application to show univserities in turky and its detail

 ## Architecture
-App is developed using mvvm acrhiecture
+App is developed using multi modular mvvm acrhiecture

-## UI
-Application is developed using compose ui